ZatokaV/Team_1_web_PhotoShare/README.md

 ### Authorization

 * Simple sign up page avialable at the api/auth/signup page.
-* After your succesfull sign up, you'll need to proceed to api/auth/login page, and login in our system.
+* After your succesfull sign up, you'll need to proceed to api/auth/login page, and log in to our system.

 ### Features

-* Post your own images
+* Post your own images.
-* Transform your posted pictures
+* Transform your posted pictures.
-* Add up to 5 tags for each image
+* Add up to 5 tags for each image.
-* Create comments under posts
+* Create comments under posts.
-* Search posts with tags
+* Search posts with tags.
-* Rate posts
+* Rate posts.
-* To see other capabilites, check [documentation](link)
+* To see other capabilites, check [documentation](link).

 ## Our Team:
 Developer: [Irina Shushkevych](https://github.com/IrinaShushkevych)